 The one major drag with the Paragon Backup & Recovery 16 Free is its inability to backup your files to the cloud.
 It also seems to be a downgrade on its 2014 edition, which gave options for assigning passwords to your backup files and allowed users to set up burn options for CD, DVD, and Blu-ray disc.

 The tool, however, comes with a convenient scheduler that allows your backup to run almost on autopilot – when you log on or startup your computer.
 You can also set it to run the backup sequence every week, fortnight, or monthly.
 Another welcome feature is the File Transfer Module that enables you to migrate files from another location on the same network to your computer.

 Perhaps the one feature that will nudge you towards the commercial version of the tool is the differential backup.
 You won’t find that feature with the free version.
 With this functionality, you won’t have to backup files that you have already backed up.
 Ideally, only new and files updated since the last backup should be backed up.
 Otherwise, the backup will take longer every time you back up.

 To restore your files all you will need is to reload your old drive or file folders with your backup file.
 If for some reason you can’t access these, the tool will create a recovery disc that you can use to boot your computer and restore your old files.

 If some of the features you need while backing-up or recovering are locked, you can always buy the product for a “full-throttle experience”.
-The paid version costs $39.95 and it comes with a permanent licence.
-You can buy it from Paragon’s official website.
+The paid version costs $39.95 and it comes with a permanent license.
+You can download the free version or buy it from Paragon’s official website.